-The Board interprets "unprofessional or dishonorable conduct" to include the following:
+The Board interprets "unprofessional or dishonorable conduct" to include, but is not limited, to the following:

 (1) Gross negligence in the practice of veterinary medicine.

 (2) A pattern, practice or continuous course of negligence, ignorance, incompetence or inefficiency in the practice of veterinary medicine.
 The incidents may be dissimilar.